razvii22/Yad-Wiki-Backup/Morons/Morons and Warheads LEGACY.md

 == The Morons and Warheads Program ==
 <<<<<<< Updated upstream
-Highly beneficial tax arrangements were fabricated to incentivise [[Scruby LEGACY]] to form an independent city state while proposals were made to [[Ficko|Razvii's lawyer]] explaining how [[Razvii LEGACY|Raz]] could gain diplomatic immunity by starting one himself.
+Highly beneficial tax arrangements were fabricated to incentivise [[Scruby LEGACY]] to form an independent city state while proposals were made to [[Ficko LEGACY|Razvii's lawyer]] explaining how [[Razvii LEGACY|Raz]] could gain diplomatic immunity by starting one himself.
 * The two individuals would be grouped with other team members and deployed to undeveloped locations.
 * Years of hatred and deep rivalry between [[Scruby LEGACY]] and [[Razvii LEGACY]] would provide ideal conditions for a cold war to start, forcing both factions to dedicate their entire attention towards an arms race.
 =======